seattletimes/component-sort-table/readme.rst

 * ``sortable="Foo,Bar,Baz"`` - allows users to specify only certain column headers to be sortable
 * ``classes="foo bar,foo,,,bar"`` - allows users to include custom styling by adding comma-separated sets of classes to their corresponding columns

-  * ``string`` class - left aligns column headers and cell text (by default, headers and cell text are right aligned)
+  * ``string`` class - left aligns column headers and cell text (by default, headers and cell text are right-aligned)
-  * Users can also write their own custom classes
+  * Users are also free to include their own custom classes

 Extras
 ------------
 Since ``<sort-table>`` is built to read CSV-formatted data, raw numeric data should not include commas.
-Locale-based numeric formatting is taken care of by the custom element.
+Numbers are automatically formatted during processing.